UniMath/agda-unimath/src/finite-group-theory/orbits-permutations.lagda.md

       ( mult-has-finite-orbits-permutation k))
 ```

-### For finite types, the number of orbits-permutation of a permutation is finite.
+### For finite types, the number of orbits-permutation of a permutation is finite

 ```agda
 module _